funhyper/Procedural-Nature-2D-Terrain-Trees-with-Java-OOP/README.md

 ## Overview

 This project is a Java-based procedural 2D world generator created for an Object-Oriented Programming (OOP) course.
 It builds dynamic, natural-looking landscapes using layered noise functions, places trees and vegetation procedurally, and features an animated day/night cycle.
-The code demonstrates modular, object-oriented design and procedural content generation, making it both educational and practical.
+The code demonstrates modular, object-oriented design and procedural content generation.

 ## Features